 So you’re only against torrent blocked- not against torrents that give away DVDrips and ISO and cracks.

 Anon3: torrent is a mode of distribution, not content.

-Do you believe that a lot of people in India are under the misconception that its their right to download anything from the internet- especially DVDRips and ISO copies that belongs to publishing/distribution companies?
+Do you believe that a lot of people in India are under the misconception that it is their right to download anything from the internet- especially DVDRips and ISO copies that belong to publishing/distribution companies?